Vriesea Bromeliad (Flaming Sword Bromeliad) Care Indoors, Propagation & Common Problems

 How to propagate Flaming Sword Bromeliad?

-Flaming Sword Bromeliads (Vriesea Bromeliads) propagation can be done from offsets (pups) appearing at the base of the plant.
+Flaming Sword Bromeliads are propagated from offsets (pups) appearing at the base of the plant, at the beginning of the growing season, to hasten establishment.

 Flaming Sword Bromeliads propagation from offsets (pups)